-Students who have previously attended College of San Mateo or another junior college and are in good standing are eligible to enroll at Cañada College subject to residence requirements.
+Students who have previously attended another junior college and are in good standing are eligible to enroll at Cañada College subject to residence requirements.
 Students who have been disqualified by another junior college will not be admitted in the semester immediately following their attendance at that junior college.
 After one semester's absence, such students may be admitted, subject to the Academic Standards Policy.